Holiday Pet Safety Top 10 List

 Tips to avoid the E.R. from the experts at Advanced Veterinary Care Center in Davie

-As you get your home ready for a jolly holiday, keep these pet safety tips in mind.
+As you get together with loved ones this season and prepare your home for a jolly holiday, keep these pet safety tips in mind.
 It could prevent a less than merry visit to the emergency room!

 Rockin’ Around The Christmas Tree

 2. Be sure to clean up any needles that fall from your tree.
 Needles are not digestible and can be mildly toxic, causing GI upset or nausea.
 If swallowed, tree needles can in rare instances cause obstruction or puncture your pet’s gastrointestinal tract.

 3. Tree water can also be poisonous due to pesticides, fertilizers, and even aspirin.
 It’s best to cover up the tree water with a lid or a tree skirt.

 4. Also, avoid using tinsel to give your tree its shiny glow!
 Tinsel can cause gastrointestinal upset if ingested and in severe cases could lead to life threatening intestinal rupture.